Strong Determinism

-\begin{description} \item[Strong Determinism$_{T}$] Theory $T$ is strongly deterministic if $|\Omega^T| = 1$, i.e. its fundamental laws are compatible with exactly one possible world. \end{description}
+\begin{description} \item[Strong Determinism$_{T}$] Theory $T$ is strongly deterministic just in case its fundamental laws are compatible with exactly one possible world, i.e. $|\Omega^T| = 1$. \end{description}

-\begin{description} \item[Strong Determinism$_{\alpha}$] The actual world $\alpha$ is strongly deterministic if $\Omega_{\alpha} = \{\alpha\}$. \end{description} Strong determinism is true just in case $\alpha$ is strongly deterministic.
-My notion of strong determinism corresponds to the idea that the entire history of the universe is fixed by the fundamental laws of nature alone.\footnote{See also \cite[p.120]{ChenCHETCV}. \cite{adlam2021determinism} has independently proposed a similar account of strong determinism, which she calls \textit{strong holistic determinism}.
-Both accounts are inspired by \citep{roger1989emperor}.
-Adlam's goal is to generalize definitions of determinism and conceptions of laws of nature beyond the ``time-evolution paradigm'' (the paradigm of physical theories that employ differential equations with initial value formulations and explanations of future states in terms of past states and the dynamical laws).
-I am sympathetic to that goal.
-See also \cite{chenandgoldstein}.
-In contrast, my main focus here is to develop the idea of strong determinism, discuss its consequences for philosophical theories, and analyze its concrete realization in a simple theory---the Everettian Wentaculus.}
+\begin{description} \item[Strong Determinism$_{\alpha}$] The actual world $\alpha$ is strongly deterministic just in case $\Omega_{\alpha} = \{\alpha\}$. \end{description} Strong determinism is true just in case $\alpha$ is strongly deterministic.
+My notion of strong determinism corresponds to the idea that the entire history of the universe is fixed by the fundamental laws of nature alone.

-Under my definitions, strong determinism is stronger than determinism in a precise sense: strong determinism logically implies determinism but not vice versa.